 Serving clients in Fayetteville and all of NW Arkansas

 Social Security Disability Insurance (SSDI) is available to disabled individuals under the age of 65 who have earned a certain number of “work credits” by participating in the workforce.
 SSDI provides eligible claimants with monthly benefits that the recipient can use to help cover life expenses such as groceries, utilities, and transportation.
 Unfortunately, the process of qualifying for SSDI can be arduous, and many claims will initially be denied by the Social Security Administration (SSA).
-However, with persistence, proper documentation, and aggressive legal assistance from an experienced Fayetteville SSDI attorney, your likelihood of being approved for SSDI in Arkansas will increase significantly.
+However, with persistence, proper documentation, and aggressive legal assistance from an experienced Fayetteville AR disability lawyer, your likelihood of being approved for SSDI in Arkansas will increase significantly.

 Who Qualifies for SSDI Benefits in Arkansas?